Eawag-AppliedSystemAnalysis/Simstrat/README.md

    Select which package to install, default is all

 3. To compile simstrat use the 'MinGW-w64 32-bit Shell' or 'MinGW-w64 64-bit Shell' which should be available in your start menu now.

+## Getting Intel Fortran Compiler for Windws

+Intel supports the next generation of scientists and engineers by ensuring that students and the faculty at qualifying universities have access to the full-featured Intel® Parallel Studio XE.
+You can find the free options for Windows, Linux and macOS [here](https://software.intel.com/en-us/parallel-studio-xe/choose-download).